13 Women on What Pumping Breast Milk Feels Like

 Pumping helped that process immensely — almost too much, since then I had to contend with constant leakage, waking up in pools of milk, never-ending engorgement, the works.
 It was the most annoying quandary: Keep pumping for relief, or suffer, knowing that the more I pumped, the more I would produce?
 Eventually, things evened out, and I got in more than enough practice before going back to work.

-The day-to-day reality of pumping at work was awful: schlepping the equipment from home to work, using precious free time — during which I should have been grading or lesson planning — to sit, motionless, for nearly an hour (twice or sometimes three times a day), mindless scrolling through Twitter.
+The day-to-day reality of pumping at work was awful: schlepping the equipment from home to work, using precious free time — during which I should have been grading or lesson planning — to sit, motionless, for nearly an hour (twice or sometimes three times a day), mindlessly scrolling through Twitter.
 Sometimes I’d forget the bottles I’d pumped in the break-room fridge and have to do an emergency pumping session in the wee hours of the morning.
 Around month eight, I was too exhausted and stressed out to continue, which broke my heart a little, as I’d originally wanted to breastfeed for at least a full year.
 Working full-time just proved not at all conducive to that goal.

 Julie